guillermodulce/eCommerce_Elektra/README.md

 _This project was made for CS50x final project_

-A simple application to register new products in a catalog of an electronic products store
+A simple app to register new products in a catalog of an electronic products store

 _Flask_
 _html_